rsoury/serverless-web-crawler/README.md

 docker run --rm -it serverless-web-crawl:latest start -r screenshot -p url=https://www.webdoodle.com.au/ -s s3
 ```

+#### AWS ECR Settings

+To configure settings used to push the Docker Image to AWS ECR, please see `./bin/deploy_container.sh`

 ### Passing Parameters

 To learn what parameters can be passed to the crawler, please see `./lib/constants`